WallStreetMojo

 #1 – Balance Sheet

-The balance sheet presents the financial position of an entity at a specific point in time.
-IAS 1 “Presentation of Financial Statements,” require presentation of the following items on the face of the balance sheet as a minimum requirement:
+The balance sheet in consolidated annual financial statements presents the financial position of an entity at a specific point in time.
+Accordingly, IAS 1 "Presentation of Financial Statements" requires the presence of the following items on the face of the balance sheet as a minimum requirement:

 #2 – Statement of Profit and Loss

-The income statement is prepared for reporting the financial performance of the entity during the year.
+The income statement in annual financial statements template is prepared to report the entity's financial performance during the year.
 The accounting could be the calendar year or fiscal year, depending upon the accounting policy followed by the entity.

-The minimum items to be presented on the face of the income statement as per IAS 1 “Presentation of Financial Statements,” as are:
+The minimum items to be presented on the face of the income statement as per IAS 1 "Presentation of Financial Statements" are:

 #3 – Cash Flow Statement

-All entities that prepare their annual financial statements in line with IFRS or IAS are required to present the cash flow statement as part of annual financial statements.
+All entities that prepare their annual financial statements in line with IFRS or IAS must present the cash flow statement as part of annual financial statements.
 The cash flow statement reports the changes in cash and cash equivalents during the year due to operational, financing, and investing activities.

 #4 – Statement of Changes in Equity